arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/user-manual/content.md

 }
 ```

-The sketch includes the `Ethernet` and `Arduino_JSON` libraries, which are essential for Ethernet and JSON handling functionality.
+The sketch includes the `Ethernet` and `Arduino_JSON` libraries, ehich are essential for Ethernet and JSON handling functionality.
 In the `setup()` function, serial communication is initiated for debugging and output.
 Instead of DHCP, the Ethernet connection uses a predefined static IP address.

 Once the Ethernet connection runs, the sketch connects to the `ip-api.com` service, utilizing the HTTP protocol.
 Specifically, an `HTTP GET` request is crafted to retrieve details about the device's IP address, including its city, region, and country.
 If the connection to the server fails, the sketch will output an error message to the Arduino IDE's Serial Monitor for troubleshooting.